Mikejo5000/vsts-docs-pr/docs/work/backlogs/index.md

 ---
-title: Backlogs index to content
+title: Index to articles for working with backlogs
-titleSuffix: VSTS & TFS
+titleSuffix: Codex Agile
-description: Index to topics for planning and tracking work in VSTS and Team Foundation Server ms.technology: vs-devops-wit ms.prod: vs-devops-alm ms.assetid: D51EAF72-F73D-4012-97F9-6208232B91B7
+description: Index to articles for planning and tracking work using product and portfolio backlogs ms.technology: vs-devops-wit ms.prod: vs-devops-alm ms.assetid: D51EAF72-F73D-4012-97F9-6208232B91B7